-It's typical for freshmen to adapt quickly to their new surroundings within the first few weeks of arriving at Princeton.
+It's typical for first-year students to adapt quickly to their new surroundings within the first few weeks of arriving at Princeton.

 Friendly, Inclusive Communities

-As a freshman, your student will live in one of Princeton’s six Residential Colleges—comfortable communities with opportunities for living and learning experiences that support and contribute to their education and identity at Princeton.
+As a first-year student, your student will live in one of Princeton’s six Residential Colleges—comfortable communities with opportunities for living and learning experiences that support and contribute to their education and identity at Princeton.

 Each college—a cluster of dormitories with a dining hall, lounges, and seminar and study rooms—has a variety of intellectual, cultural, social, and recreational activities, with regular interaction with faculty fellows and advisers.
 The colleges promote close ties and friendships and contribute to the individual learning and personal growth outside of the classroom that is such an important part of the Princeton experience.

 All first-year students are assigned randomly to a Residential College and to a room and roommates by the Residential College staff and the Undergraduate Student Housing Office.
 As much as possible, attempts are made to match your son or daughter with roommates according to lifestyles and habits.
 Many rooming arrangements require a period of adjustment, but in time friendships usually evolve.
 The college staff will with work students to resolve differences if they arise.

 In the spring, first-year students will select their own rooming groups and choose rooms in their Residential College for the sophomore year through a lottery known as “Room Draw.”

 Guidance for Academics and Personal Matters